rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 ## Testing individual examples

-From this folder, to export lemmas from the example `path/to/example.c`, do the following:
+From this folder, to export lemmas from example `path/to/example.c`, do the following:

-0. (optional) Check CN verification, without exporting lemmas, `cn path/to/example.c`
+0. (optional) Check CN verification, without exporting lemmas, with

+   `cn path/to/example.c`

-1. Create a copy of the build folder with `rsync -a ../coq-build path/to/example-build`.
+1. Create a copy of the build folder with

+	`rsync -a ../coq-build

+   path/to/example-build`.
 This copies a template build folder that conveniently contains a `_CoqProject` file and the CN coq library `CN_Lib.v`.
 If the folder already excists, `rsync` just updates the files.
-2. Extract the lemmas with `cn "--lemmata=path/to/example-build/theories/ExportedLemmas.v" path/to/example.c`.
+2. Extract the lemmas with

+   `cn --lemmata=path/to/example-build/theories/ExportedLemmas.v path/to/example.c`

    This should create a new file `path/to/example-build/theories/ExportedLemmas.v` with all the exported types, definitions and lemmas from the file `path/to/example.c`.
-3. Go to the build directory with `pushd path/to/example-build`.
+3. Go to the build directory with

+	`pushd path/to/example-build`

 	This will also store your current location to return later.
-4. Create or update the Coq Makefile with `coq_makefile -f _CoqProject -o Makefile.coq`
+4. Create or update the Coq Makefile with

+	`coq_makefile -f _CoqProject -o Makefile.coq`

-5. Build the Coq files with `make -f Makefile.coq`.
+5. Build the Coq files with

+	`make -f Makefile.coq`

 	This should create `*.vo` files for every `*.v` file in the `theories` directory.
-6. Return to your starting folder with `popd`
+6. Return to your starting folder with

+	`popd`

 To add proofs, after running the steps above, create a file `Proofs.v` in the `theories` folder, next to the generated